AcoustiFan Fan Gasket Features

 Effective? - Yes, these are simply the most effective yet!

 Why are these silicone fan gaskets especially effective?
 Because we have not held back on the silicone thickness and the silicone material softness.
-All gaskets are 2.5mm thick (not just 1mm like alternatives), and Shore A 40 (a great deal softer than others we have tested).
+All gaskets are 2.5mm thick, and Shore A 40 (a great deal softer than others we have tested).
 The silicone for the gasket is 2.5mm thick, and the silicone for the washer is 2.0mm thick.

 Silicone fan gaskets are truly the 'ultimate in fan noise reduction', because they perform two important tasks: